The Kutter Fund for Microbiology Research at Evergreen

 About Betty Kutter and the Evergreen Phage Biology Laboratory

 Betty Kutter received her Ph.D. in biophysics from the University of Rochester in 1968, working on the transition from host to viral metabolism after bacteriophage infection of E. coli.
 She joined the faculty of The Evergreen State College in 1972.
 In addition to teaching, she has conducted extensive research throughout her time here involving hundreds of Evergreen students and various Evergreen and visiting colleagues.
 The National Institutes of Health, the National Science Foundation, and The Evergreen State College Foundation have all provided funding to support this work.
 The Evergreen Phage Biology Laboratory, founded by Betty in 1972, has garnered international attention under her leadership, carrying out explorations in phage molecular biology, genomics and ecology.
 Since a 1990 4-month US-USSR Academy of Sciences exchange visit, the Phage Lab's work has expanded to include therapeutic and food-safety applications of bacteriophage.
-It has also hosted 19 biennial Evergreen International Phage Biology meetings, now drawing about 150 people from thirty countries.
+It has also hosted 20 biennial Evergreen International Phage Biology meetings, now drawing about 170 people from 35 countries.
+The 21st meeting will be held in summer 2015.

 For more information about the Kutter Fund for Microbiology Research at Evergreen, contact John McLain, Academic Grants Manager, at (360) 867-6045 or firstname.lastname@example.org.

-- Clarissa Dirks (PI), Molly McDermott and Melissa Liotta (undergraduate researchers)—for the project, “Using Endogenous Retrovirus Sequences as Fossils to Trace the Evolutionary History of Strepsirrhinis (Lemurs)”
+- Clarissa Dirks (PI) and undergraduate researchers Molly McDermott and Melissa Liotta—for the project, “Using Endogenous Retrovirus Sequences as Fossils to Trace the Evolutionary History of Strepsirrhinis (Lemurs)”

 - Ben Simon (PI) and undergraduate researchers—for the project, “Optimization of Bactofection Using Attenuated Yersinia ruckeri as a Vaccine Delivery Vehicle”